Congressional District # 16

 Site ResponsibilityThis site is being addressed through federal and potentially responsible party (PRP) actions.

 Threats and ContaminantsThe groundwater between the two sites had been found to be contaminated with several volatile organic compounds (VOCs), including chlorinated ethenes and aromatic hydrocarbons.
-The groundwater down-gradient of the site has been found to contain a few VOCs, arsenic, chloride, boron, and ammonia at elevated levels.
-At the present time no one is using the groundwater in either of these places.
+The groundwater downgradient of the site has been found to contain a few VOCs, arsenic, chloride, boron, and ammonia at elevated levels.
+At the present time no one is using the contaminated groundwater.

-The landfill operated until reaching capacity and has now been closed.
-A Record of Decision (ROD) was issued by the United States Environmental Protection Agency (EPA) in 1991 for the first operable unit (OU1).
-OU1 included all of the site except for contaminated groundwater in the southeastern portion of the site.
+The Pagel's Pit landfill operated until reaching capacity and has now been closed.
+A Record of Decision (ROD) was issued by the United States Environmental Protection Agency (EPA) in 1991 for the first operable unit (OU1) at the Site.
+OU1 included all of the site, except for contaminated groundwater in the southeastern portion of the site.

-The second five-year review report was issued in September 2007.
-The assessment of this review was that the remedy was constructed in accordance with the two RODs.
-The remedy was functioning as anticipated and was found to be protective of human health and the environment in the short term because exposure pathways that could result in unacceptable risks were being controlled.
+Three five-year review reports have been issued for the Site, with the last being released in September 2012.
+The conclusion of the reviews was that the remedy was constructed in accordance with the two RODs.
+The remedy is functioning as anticipated, and it was found to be protective of human health and the environment in the short-term because exposure pathways that could result in unacceptable risks were being controlled.
 However, long-term protectiveness requires compliance with effective institutional controls (ICs).
-In order for the remedy to be protective in the long term, additional ICs are necessary.
+In order for the remedy to be protective in the long-term, additional ICs are necessary.
+EPA made a Site-wide Ready for Anticipated Use (SWRAU) determination for the Site on August 14, 2014.

 ContactsRemedial Project Manager, U.S. EPA